The only person who can save you from your insecurities is YOURSELF.

 We all mask our insecurities in different ways – junk food, drugs, casual sex, reality tv, etc.

-Others over-compensate by pushing positive habits to diminishing returns.
+Others compensate by pushing positive habits to diminishing returns.

 - fluff reading as procrastination.